 Insurers may request supporting documentation to verify the details of your policy.
 The guide below outlines the most frequently requested items and explains how to submit them correctly.
-Please be aware that failing to provide the necessary documents within your insurer’s specified timeframe could lead to policy cancellation, changes to your cover, or the application of an additional premium.
+Please be aware that failing to provide the necessary documents within your insurer’s specified timeframe could lead to policy cancellation, changes to your cover or the application of an additional premium.

 Our team may have informed you what documents you need to send at point of purchase.
 If it’s slipped your mind, don’t worry, we’ll send you a handy reminder of the documents we require approximately seven days from your policy start date.